cgwire/kitsu/docs/filter/README.md

 Another example gets **shots page** of a specific **sequence**.
 For example, you can only see the shots of the second sequence of the first episode.

-Select the first episode on the drop-down menu, then search `sq002`, the result gets all the shots of all the episodes from sequence SQ002.
+Select the first episode on the dropdown menu, then search `sq002`; the result gets all the shots of all the episodes from sequence SQ002.

 ![Search bar sequence episode](../img/getting-started/filter_ep_seq.png)